ELLE9/Elle9.github.io/README.md

 ##

-### I enjoy working with data and turning seemingly meaningless data into valueable insights fascinates me.
+### I enjoy working with data and turning seemingly meaningless data into valuable insights fascinates me.
 This is the start of my Data Science journey!

 #